AyeCode/invoicing/readme.txt

 * Link to the embed page from the items overview page - ADDED
 * Hide shortcode and direct payment details for packages, ads and other non-standard item types - CHANGED
 * Link to related remote transaction from Invoice page - ADDED
+* Display gateway details on the subscription overview list table - ADDED

 = 2.5.14 =
 * Can't uncheck the disable taxes checkbox when editing invoices - FIXED